-- What is the role of data in decision making
+- Role of data in decision making

-- Discuss different frameworks to support decision-making in organizations
+- Discuss different frameworks to support decision making in organizations

 - Understand the perceived value of data

-- Assessing the quality of predictions
+- Assess the quality of predictions

 - Understand how to leverage data that has already been collected